rookasrudzianskas/boomx/docs/redis.md

 > **Note:** The queue API is experimental and subject to change, but it's ready to use if you like living on the edge!

 Long-running deep learning models or batch processing is best architected as a queue.
-Cog has a built-in queue worker that can process predictions from a Redis queue, and return the output back to the queue.
+BoomX has a built-in queue worker that can process predictions from a Redis queue, and return the output back to the queue.

 The request queue is implemented with [Redis streams](https://redis.io/topics/streams-intro).

-See [github.com/boomx/cog-redis-example](https://github.com/boomx/cog-redis-example), which contains a Docker Compose setup for running a Cog model with the built-in Redis worker.
+See [github.com/boomx/boomx-redis-example](https://github.com/boomx/boomx-redis-example), which contains a Docker Compose setup for running a BoomX model with the built-in Redis worker.

 ## Start up the model

-The entrypoint to run a Cog model against a queue is `cog.server.redis_queue`.
+The entrypoint to run a BoomX model against a queue is `boomx.server.redis_queue`.
 You need to provide the following positional arguments:

 - `redis_host`: the host your redis server is running on.
 - `redis_port`: the port your redis server is listening on.
-- `input_queue`: the queue the Cog model will listen to for prediction requests.
+- `input_queue`: the queue the BoomX model will listen to for prediction requests.
 This queue should already exist.
-- `upload_url`: the endpoint base Cog will `PUT` output files to.
+- `upload_url`: the endpoint base BoomX will `PUT` output files to.
 See below for more details.
-- `consumer_id`: The name the Cog model will use to identify itself in the Redis group (also called "consumer name" by Redis).
+- `consumer_id`: The name the BoomX model will use to identify itself in the Redis group (also called "consumer name" by Redis).
-- `model_id`: a unique ID for the Cog model, used to label setup logs.
+- `model_id`: a unique ID for the BoomX model, used to label setup logs.
-- `log_queue`: the queue the Cog model should send setup logs to (prediction logs are sent as part of prediction responses).
+- `log_queue`: the queue the BoomX model should send setup logs to (prediction logs are sent as part of prediction responses).

 Note: logging is changing as part of 0.3.0, so the `model_id` and `log_queue` arguments are likely to change soon.